 Students must have completed A.S.
 Physics with Grade 'C' or above.
-A student not meeting this standard will need to have permission from the Head of Department and be expected to retake A.S.
-Physics either in June or November.
+A student not meeting this standard will need to have permission from the Head of Department and be expected to resit A.S.
+Physics.

 The topics covered are: